Freeport Hotels l Portland Casco Bay Region l Scarborough-Cape Elizabeth l Portland-Casco Bay

-Wolfe's Neck Woods State Park offers over 230 acres of land to explore.
+Wolfe's Neck Woods State Park in Freeport, Maine offers over 230 acres of land to explore.
 Surrounded by the rocky shores of Casco Bay and the Harraseeket River, common visitor attractions include kayaking, boating and even clamming!
 Wolfe Neck Park has approximately five miles of paths that wind through its pine tree forests and along the seacoast.
 Since the park grounds are relatively flat, this is an ideal destination for smaller children or physically challenged visitors who would have a harder time navigating other large state parks in the area.
 In the winter, visitors can enjoy snowshoeing and cross-country skiing throughout the park.
 Off one of the trails, visitors can view Googins Island, an osprey sanctuary.
-Bird-watchers may want o pack their binoculars in the spring, when you can view babies or in the fall while they are getting ready to migrate south.
-Park rangers at Wolfe's Neck also offer one-hour guided nature programs and tours, focusing on the beauty of Maine state parks.
+Bird-watchers may want to pack their binoculars in the spring, when you can view babies or in the fall while they are getting ready to migrate south.
+Park Rangers at Wolfe's Neck also offer one-hour guided nature programs and tours, focusing on the beauty of Maine state parks.

-Freeport may be home to one of the most unique attractions in the state, the Desert of Maine.
-The Desert of Maine started out as Tuttle Farm, back in in 1783.
+Freeport is home to one of the most unique tourist attractions in the state, the Desert of Maine.
+The Desert of Maine started out as Tuttle Farm, back in 1783.
 In the late 1800s, rough farming exposed an ancient glacial sand deposit that overtook the farm and now covers over 40 acres of land.
 Visitors can go on narrated tram tours, walk along nature trails or visit the original Tuttle Barn, which has been converted, into a museum.
 Understandably, the sandy grounds also have one of the most unique gift shops in the area, where visitors can take home handcrafted sand designs or create their own souvenir sand bottles.

 Freeport has fairs and festivals throughout the year, including free summer concerts in the park sponsored by LL Bean as well as outdoor movie nights.
 Find more events in Freeport in our Annual Maine Events page.

 Whether you come for the fabulous shopping, the natural beauty of Wolfe's Neck Woods State Park or just a visit to a charming Maine town, Freeport will not disappoint.